How to Generate Plumbing Leads with Facebook Ads

 - Gain insight into segmenting your audience to hone in on your potential customers

-- Get some sense for the costs you can expect if you decide to advertise on Facebook
+- Get some sense of the costs you can expect if you decide to advertise on Facebook

-- Understand what impact Apple’s privacy changes are having for plumbing companies advertising on Facebook
+- Understand what impact Apple’s privacy changes are having on plumbing companies advertising on Facebook

 - Be able to download our Best Facebook Ads for Plumbers Look Book, with pre-packaged, easily-customizable FB ads you can use for your account

-So no matter what you’re hoping to accomplish with Facebook, we’re sure this article can help you!
+So no matter what you’re hoping to accomplish with Facebook, whether you're a plumber looking to bring in more customers or an affiliate marketer trying to generate leads for your plumbing advertisers, we’re sure this article can help you!

 What Role Will Facebook Play in Your Marketing Strategy?